fpdf-easytable/fpdf-easytable/README.md

 # Fonts And UTF8 Support

-1. Get the ttf files for the font you want to use and save then in a directory Fonts
+1. Get the ttf files for the font you want to use and save them in a directory Fonts

    **NOTE:** the font must contain the characters you want to use